AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

   ```

 - Results:
-  - ✅ The AdminService.http and Processor.http  files are generated under the test folder with sample GET, POST, and PATCH requests for testing.
+  - ✅ The AdminService.http and ProcessorService.http  files are generated under the test folder with sample GET, POST, and PATCH requests for testing.
   - ✅ These files include pre-configured authentication headers and request bodies for different user roles.
   - ✅ Ready to use with SAP Business Application Studio's REST Client extension.